darinz/DL/01_Math/14_probability_statistics.md

 ### What is Probability?

 Probability is a measure of the likelihood that an event will occur.
 It provides a mathematical framework for dealing with uncertainty and randomness.
+In deep learning, probability is used to model data, uncertainty, and predictions.

 ### Basic Concepts